Chrisx97/AchievementHunt/README.md

 Collect Cake,

-Collect an Enchanted Golden Apple,
+Find an Enchanted Golden Apple,

-Collect a Heart of The Sea,
+Find a Heart of The Sea,

+Collect a Honey Bottle,

+Collect a Honeycomb,

+Collect a Slime block,

 Eat a Glow Berry,